 Step 3: Reporting

 - We read the report analytically.
-In light of the whole body of evidence we have accumulated, we reevaluate the individual commentaries we made during research as each new record was found.
+In light of the whole body of evidence we have accumulated, we reevaluate the individual commentaries we made when we found each new record.
 We make alterations and new observations as needed.

 - We create an "Executive Summary" (aka “Summary of Findings”) that highlights the main points discovered or the issues eliminated as a result of this research.
 We insert this into the report immediately after the background section, where it can be easily spotted each time we come back to review this phase of our research.

-- (If our goal remains unfilled), then we follow our detailed "Findings" with a new work plan, based on those new findings, to direct our research the next time we come back to this project.
+- (If our goal remains unfilled), then we end the report with a new work plan, based on those new findings, to direct our research the next time we come back to this project.
 We list any resources left to be examined and new materials suggested by our new findings.
-(When we come back to this problem for another block of research, we need only copy-paste this work plan into the start of a next research report.)
+When we come back to this problem for another block of research, we need only copy-paste this work plan into the start of a next research report.

 - We create a source list of all materials consulted in that project.

 - We add full citations to the margin of each document image, map, or similar item that will be attached as appendices.